OccupationalTherapy.com Phone: 866-782-9924

 Origins of Medicine

 Hippocrates, the father of medicine, discussed the interconnectedness of body, mind, and environment, the importance of diet, the importance of lifestyle, and even natural healing processes.
-He wanted to see more and more people taught which was evidence-based or best practice at the time.
+He wanted to see more and more people taught what was evidence-based or best practice at the time.
 It was very holistic in nature.

 The Medical Model